birobirobiro/awesome-shadcn-ui/README.md

 - [5devs](https://www.5devs.com.br/) - A website to get fake brazilian data for testing purposes.
 - [bento-hub](https://github.com/amittam104/BentoHub) - BentoHub is a application where you can create a bento grid for your GitHub profile readme.
 - [cut-it](https://github.com/mehrabmp/cut-it) - Link shortener built using Next.js App Router, Server Actions, Drizzle ORM, Turso and styled with shadcn/ui.
+- [Country-data-in-charts](https://globe-graph.vercel.app/) - Globe Graph is a web app that visualizes the countries data like GDP, GDP per capita, and population in different years using many charts.
 - [DownDevDetector](https://github.com/birobirobiro/downdevdetector) - This app lists all the services currently down and uses service Atlassian Status Page and others (soon).
 - [CV Forge](https://cvforge.app) - Resume builder, build with @shadcn/ui, react-hook-form and react-pdf
 - [form-builder](https://github.com/AlandSleman/FormBuilder) - UI based codegen tool to easily create Beautiful and Type safe @shadcn/ui forms.